Nolan-code/Pendulum-Neural-ODE/README.md

 ### Long-term rollout
 - The learned dynamics reproduces the qualitative behavior of the trajectory.
-- However, the amplitude and frequency of the trajectory is diverging over time.
+- However, the amplitude and frequency of the trajectory is diverging from the true dynamics over time.
 ![Mecganical energy conservation](figures/MLP_vs_true.png)

 ### Energy analysis